wking/release/deck-build-log/README.md

 ...
 ```

-This seems to pull 48 hours of failures by default, so the first run will take a while.
+This seems to pull 48 hours of failures, so the first run will take a while.
-Subsequent `deck-build-log-pull` calls will fetch the list of recent jobs, but will then only download build logs from new failures, so they'll be faster if you're polling throughout the day.
+Subsequent `deck-build-log-pull` calls will fetch the list of recent jobs, but will then only download build logs from new failures (and prune older failures), so they'll be faster if you're polling throughout the day.

-I still need to set something up to expire stale cache entries.
-For now, just blow away `~/.cache/openshift-deck-build-logs` each morning (and eat the cost of re-pulling the overlapping 24 hours).

 Then search the logs for a given error message: